Lithostat Side Effects

 Generic Name: acetohydroxamic acid

-Note: This document contains side effect information about acetohydroxamic acid.
-Some of the dosage forms listed on this page may not apply to the brand name Lithostat.
+Note: This page contains information about the side effects of acetohydroxamic acid.
+Some of the dosage forms included on this document may not apply to the brand name Lithostat.

-Some side effects of Lithostat may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Lithostat may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Get emergency medical help if you have any of these signs of an allergic reaction while taking acetohydroxamic acid (the active ingredient contained in Lithostat) hives; difficulty breathing; swelling of your face, lips, tongue, or throat.